stefanprodan/dockprom/README.md

   }
 ```

-Trigger an alert if a container is using more then 10% of total CPU cores for more then 30 seconds:
+Trigger an alert if a container is using more than 10% of total CPU cores for more than 30 seconds:

 ```yaml
  ALERT jenkins_high_cpu